lucasbasquerotto/cloud/README.md

 ./ctl/launch -df repos
 ```

-After that, the repositories specified in the `repos` section in the project environment file will be cloned in the paths specified in the `vars.yml` file (if some extra repository is not mapped in the `vars.yml` file, or if the project is deployed without the `-d`/`--dev` option, the repositories would be cloned in the directory for extra repositories for the project context, more specifically at `projects/repos/files/cloud/ctxs/repos_ctx/extra-repos/<extra_repo_dir>` in the controller root directory).
+After that, the repositories specified in the `repos` section in the project environment file will be cloned in the paths specified in the `vars.yml` file (if some extra repository is not mapped in the `vars.yml` file, or if the project is deployed without the `-d`/`--dev` option, the repositories would be cloned in the directory for extra repositories for the project context, more specifically at `projects/repos/files/cloud/ctxs/repos_ctx/extra-repos/<extra_repo_dir>` in the controller root directory, although, in most cases, the extra repositories will probably be mapped to a specific directory).

 Another use case for extra repositories is to reference repositories of the app layer in the pod layer when developing locally, so that you can map it to a pod container as a volume and execute a service with live changes, changing the code in the app repository, and seeing the changes without having to generate a new image.